mlamoure/Fing-Device-Watch/README.md

 2. Modify the new configuration file based on the instructions in the comments

+3. Run manually via: node devicewatch.js
-3. Set the script to load on bootup.
+	OR - Set the script to load on bootup.
 This can be done with a simple init.d script for Linux.
 I have not done this yet for Mac OS X.

-4. Be sure to rotate the logs, or send the output to null.
-The program is rather verbose, especially if you enable Debugging via the code.

-5. Run the devicewatch script: node devicewatch.js

 	OS X Users: in order to automate the entering of your admin password (required for Fing), use the following way of launching the devicewatch.js script:

 		echo {Admin Password} | sudo -S node devicewatch.js

+4. Be sure to rotate the logs, or send the output to null.
+The program is rather verbose, especially if you enable debugging via the configuration file.

 Change Log
 ---

-2013-12-21: Added a configuration file, no need to edit the code to set your alert devices any longer.
+2013-12-21: Added a configuration file support, no need to edit the code to set your alert devices any longer.

-				Added support for password protected Indigo servers, set your password in the configuration file
+			Added support for password protected Indigo servers, set your password in the configuration file.
+			No longer uses "curl" to send updates to Indigo Added support to check indigo's current state and only sends updates when Fing reports a difference than Indigo's saved value